 Everest Cost Breakdown 2026

-Every cost category — line by line.
-From the $15,000 permit to oxygen, Sherpa fees, insurance, gear, and the qualifying expedition you now legally need first.
+Every cost category line by line — from the new $15,000 permit to oxygen cylinders, Sherpa fees, mandatory insurance, gear, and the qualifying 7,000m expedition you now legally need first.
+Plus the safety-cost correlation that decides who comes home.

 Total Cost by Expedition Type